 Notification Stage & Performance Measure Start Date End Date KPI 7.
 S178 If s178 proposed then time from Board decision to end of assessment stage.
-Board decision at Assessment stage: Board decision which closes or progresses the matter at end of show cause period.
+Board decision at Assessment stage: conditions cautions accept an undertaking refer the matter to another entity Board decision which closes or progresses the matter at end of show cause period.
 60% within 60 days100% within 90 days 8.
 Investigation Time from beginning to completion of investigation stage.
 Board decision to commence investigation Board decision on outcome of investigation 80% within 6 months95% within 12 months100% within 18 months 9.
 Appointment of investigator Time from decision to direct an investigation to appointment of investigator.
-Board decision to commence investigation Appointment of investigator 100% within 5 days Health assessment Time from decision to conduct a health assessment to completion of assessment.
+Board decision to commence investigation Appointment of investigator 100% within 5 days 10.
+Health assessment Time from decision to conduct a health assessment to completion of assessment.
 Board decision to undertake assessment (May be outcome of assessment, investigation or panel or tribunal).
 Board decision on outcome of health assessment 90% within 3 months100% within 6 months 11.
 Performance assessment Time from decision to conduct a health assessment to completion of assessment.
 Board decision to undertake performance assessment (May be outcome of assessment, investigation or panel or tribunal).
-Board decision on outcome of performance assessment 90% within 6 months100% within 12 months Panel hearing Time from decision to conduct a panel hearing to establishment of panel.
+Board decision on outcome of performance assessment 90% within 6 months100% within 12 months 12.
+Panel hearing12a.
+Time from decision to conduct a panel hearing to establishment of panel.
 Board decision to go to panel hearing (May be outcome of Assessment, Investigation or panel or tribunal).
 12a.
-Panel meeting date 80% within 3 months100% within 5 months 12b .
-Time from decision to conduct a panel hearing to completion of panel .
+Panel meeting date 80% within 3 months100% within 5 months 12b.
+Time from decision to conduct a panel hearing to completion of panel.
 12b.
-Decision date on outcome of panel hearing 80% within 4 months100% within 6 months 13.
-Tribunal hearing 13a Time from decision to go to tribunal to date of file letter of referral 13a Date of file letter of referral 95% within 3 months100% within 4 months 13b Time from decision to go to tribunal to completion of tribunal Board decision to go to tribunal (May be outcome of assessment, investigation, panel or tribunal 13b Decision on outcome on tribunal hearing Provide report on performance, no KPI set.
-Report on: Cases settled within 6 months Find annual care & Paris manual Engage F. 4-1 (35-1-12) ten a til trans Cases settled within 12 months 26
+Decision date on outcome of panel hearing 80% within 4 months100% within 6 months Tribunal hearing Time from decision to go to tribunal to date of file letter of referral 13a Date of file letter of referral 95% within 3 months100% within 4 months 13b Time from decision to go to tribunal to completion of tribunal Board decision to go to tribunal (May be outcome of assessment, investigation, panel or tribunal 13b Decision on outcome on tribunal hearing Provide report on performance, no KPI set.
+Report on: Cases settled within 6 months Cases settled within 12 months

 Notification Stage & Performance Measure Start Date End Date KPI

-9 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Cases settled within 18 months
+Cases settled within 18 months

-0) viii Cases settled beyond 18 months
+Cases settled beyond 18 months

-Cases currently beyond 12 months
+1- 1- 2 Cases currently beyond 12 months

 o 0-6 months

 o 0-12 months

 o 0-18 months

 o 18+ months

-The state of the s • OR
+• OR

 o 0-6 months

 o 6-12 months

 o 12-18 months

-o 18+ months
+A Transfer of the Control of the Con o 18+ months